samoylenko/samoylenko.me/README.md

         ([Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide))
     2. [Gentoo](https://gentoo.org)
         ([Handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page))

+    We should also mention [CygWin](https://cygwin.com) - it makes many of GNU tools available for Windows users.
+Note that cygwin installation does not require admin rights if run with `-B` command line parameter:
+    `setup-x86_64.exe -B`

 2.  **[Docker](https://www.docker.com)** - Docker is a solution which allows
     applications to be packaged into containers so that all dependencies and